krytenuk/logger/README.md

 Docs available [online](https://www.freedomwebservices.net/zend-framework/freedom-logger).

-Zend Framework Debugging and Logging Module
+Zend Framework/Laminas Debugging and Logging Module

 This module can send debugging information from your code to either a temporary file, email or permanent error log.